IT Security at Radford University

-Information Security means protecting information and information systems from unauthorized access, disclosure, disruption, modification, or destruction.
+At Radford University, Information Technology (IT) Security means protecting information and information systems from unauthorized access, disclosure, disruption, modification, or destruction.
+Learn more about IT Security »

-For Radford University, the Code of Virginia as well as certain U.S. Code require that effective IT security measures be in place.
-At the university, the Information Security Officer is responsible for IT security and works with other university faculty and staff to ensure that the goals listed above are met.
-The IT Security Officer reports to the Vice President for Information Technology.
+The Information Security Officer is responsible for IT security and works with other university faculty and staff to ensure that the goals listed above are met.
+The Information Security Officer reports to the Vice President for Information Technology & CIO.

 IT security is an ongoing effort that strives to protect university systems, networks and data.
-For more information, contact Radford University's IT Security Officer.
+For more information, contact Radford University's Information Security Officer.